 Along the way, there is a mile-long detour that leads steeply uphill and away from Johnston Creek, only to return to its banks a short time later.
 The forest is dense and views of the surrounding mountains are rare.

 After almost three hours I reach the turnoff to Luellen Lake.
 First, I cross an extremely narrow and high bridge over Johnston Creek, which roars through a gorge here.
-On the other side a narrow track to the right leads to the Johnston Creek Campground.
+On the other side a narrow track to the right leads to Johnston Creek campground.
 I want to take my lunch break there, but after ten minutes without finding any sign of a campground, I turn around.

 Luellen Lake is only half an hour further.
 After a short climb I reach the picturesque lake.
 The sun is shining, but the wind is blowing in strong gusts across the water.

 I'm the first one here today and pick a campsite sheltered from the wind.
 I am late for lunch and hungry, so I have a snack at the picnic table before setting up my tent.